 Screening for mycoplasma contamination is recommended on a regular basis, and before cell banking and cryopreservation.

 Please place your order through our secure online ordering system.
-An order form can be found under FAF Order Forms: Mycoplasma Testing (click on the image).
+An order form can be found under FAF Order Forms: Mycoplasma Testing.

 Cell Pellets: 10E5 to 10E6 cells

-Adherent cells: Remove all but approximately 3 ml of medium in a T25 flask or 5ml in a T75 flask.
-Use a cell scraper to dissociated cells from the substrate.
-Do not treat with trypsin or other enzymatic agents for dissociation which may disrupt mycoplasma.
-Transfer the cell suspension to a 15 ml conical tube for submission.
-Centrifuge to pellet cells then remove supernatant.
+Adherent cells: Use a cell scraper to dissociated cells from the substrate.
+Do not treat with trypsin or other enzymatic agents for dissociation.
+Collect 5 to 7 ml of medium in a T25 flask or 8 to 10 ml in a T75 flask.
+Centrifuge to pellet cells, then remove supernatant.

 Suspension culture: Count cells.
 Remove suspension culture to a 15ml conical tube.